-Ensure the following prerequisites are met to work with OData:
+Ensure the following prerequisites are met, before you begin to work with OData:

 - Request that the site admin or the space admin activate basic authentication with the SUPPORTS_BASIC_AUTHENTICATION configuration parameter for each space.
 For details, see SUPPORTED_CI_PLUGIN_SDK_VERSION.

 When ALM Octane is configured with SSO, configure OData integration using the API access keys.
-For details, see Set up API access.
+For details, see API access.